Shrimp is among the most popular and delectable seafood out there. It can be prepared in…

 We may earn compensation from the products mentioned in this post.
 See our Affiliate Disclaimer.

 Some people consider eating raw food such as mussels a taboo, while some simply find it gross and dangerous.
 If you’re the adventurous type, you may still consider eating these sea creatures no matter what others tell you.
 So, can you eat raw mussels?
 The answer to this question may surprise you.

-Yes, you can eat raw mussels, but not in the strict sense of the word.
+Yes, you can eat raw mussels, but it is not advised due to a higher risk of food-borne illness.
 Some restaurants have been serving “raw” mussels as a delicacy for many years.
 However, you have to take note that there are precautions to take before you eat them raw to ensure that you don’t suffer from food poisoning or other sicknesses.
 Read on to learn more about the fine details.